-Our modeling approach identifies the ideal combination of mechanistic, semi-mechanistic, and statistical model components for your project to most accurately answer your scientific questions.
+Our modeling approach, referred to as Model Aided Drug Invention (MADI), identifies the ideal combination of mechanistic, semi-mechanistic, and statistical model components for your project to most accurately answer your scientific questions.
 All of our modeling is completed in-house.
 Our projects are driven by four criteria which determine the mathematical strategy for your project:

 - The scientific questions you are trying to answer

 - What type of data is available (supplied by you, from literature, or from our in-house repository)

 - Known disease and drug biology and/or mechanism of action

 - Timelines for modeling to support decision-making and project progression

 We help groups answer many different types of questions depending on the specific project and the project stage.
 Following is a sample of the types of questions we help answer often: